🇨🇳 Qianfan (Thousand Sails)

 Deployment began on 6 August 2024, when a Long March 6A lofted the first 18 flat-panel satellites into polar orbit from Taiyuan — China's first batch launch of stackable flat-panel broadband satellites.
 The debut was overshadowed by two problems that have followed the program: the rocket's upper stage broke apart in orbit, scattering roughly 700 trackable debris fragments, and astronomers quickly flagged that the satellites were unusually bright, exceeding the International Astronomical Union's recommended brightness limit and threatening to leave streaks across research images.

-Launches have continued in batches through 2025 and 2026 on the Long March 6A, 8 and the new reusable-class Long March 12B, bringing the deployed total to around 200 by mid-2026.
+Launches have continued in batches through 2025 and 2026 on the Long March 6A, 8 and the new reusable-class Long March 12B, bringing the deployed total to 238 satellites — the live count above updates from tracking data.
 The plan is steep: a first phase of 1,296 satellites, regional service from 648, and an eventual fleet of up to 15,000 by 2030, with direct-to-mobile service in the long term.
 SSST has signed its first commercial agreement with Brazil's TELEBRAS and says it is in talks with more than 30 countries — making Qianfan as much a geopolitical project as a commercial one.

 QIANFAN FAQ